 Zone 1: The tree as a whole

 - Is the tree leaning?
-What is it leaning toward?
+What is it leaning toward (the "target")?
 Has this lean been there for a long time?
 Is it leaning more than it was a day, week, or month ago?
 Is the tree leaning in an easterly direction?
 Trees that lean toward the east are more vulnerable to falling because most of the winds come from the west.

 - Can you see any big dead branches?
 Are there a lot of dead branches, or just a few?
-Are they on the lower part of the tree?
-Only on one side of the tree?
+Are they on the lower part of the tree, or only on one side of the tree?

 - Are there sections of the tree where there are no leaves at all?
 Does the tree have a thin leaf cover?
 Are the leaves dropping much earlier than from other trees of the same species nearby?
 Do the fallen leaves look unusual?

-- Are the branches dying back from the tips?
+- Are the branches dying back at the tips?